moguls753/i18n-hover.nvim/README.md

 ## Prerequisites

 - Neovim v0.7+
+- 'nvim-neotest/nvim-nio' plugin for async parsing
 - Ruby & Bundler (plugin invokes: `bundle exec ruby scripts/flatten_locales.rb <project_root>`)
-- A `Gemfile` at your project root (otherwise the plugin will no-op)
+- A `Gemfile` at your project root (otherwise the plugin will not load)

 ## Installation